Skip to main content

 What Is the Core Function of HIPAA in Wellness Programs?

 This protection is comprehensive.
-It dictates that your employer, in their capacity as an employer, should not have access to your private for employment-related decisions.
+It dictates that your employer, in their capacity as an employer, should not have access to your private health data for employment-related decisions.
 The information from your health risk assessment or your lab results showing low testosterone cannot be used to inform decisions about your job, promotions, or assignments.

-The data is meant to be used for the administration of the and the wellness program itself, with strict security measures in place to prevent unauthorized access.
+The data is meant to be used for the administration of the health plan and the wellness program itself, with strict security measures in place to prevent unauthorized access.
 The law creates a necessary separation, a firewall between your clinical data and your corporate file.

 The HIPAA Privacy Rule acts as a crucial shield, protecting your personal health data when a wellness program is integrated with your group health plan.